Updated: 6 days ago

 A: I know this is a very complicated question, and it depends on so many scenarios, but if you've already sent your invitations, don't feel pressured that you have to send another save-the-date and another invitation.
 I think just sending one really great invitation announcing the new date will do the trick.

 Q: How do you suggest handling relatives that insist on you postponing your July wedding?

 A: Approach with a lot of communication and empathy when discussing postponement with relatives during this time.
 Is their reasoning purely financial?
 Is it your guests' inability to travel?
 Is it your wedding location that's causing concern?

 Q: Is it safe to keep my wedding dress in a garment bag for 8 months?

-A: I recommend keeping it hanging in the garment bag on the hanger strap, not on the shoulder strap, because you don't want it to stretch.
-And if you get a moment to give it some breathing room every couple weeks, that's also a great idea.
+A: I recommend keeping it hanging in the garment bag on the hanger strap, not on the shoulder strap because you don't want it to stretch.
+And if you get a moment to give it some breathing room every couple of weeks, that's also a great idea.

 Q: What do I do if my deposits are nonrefundable, and my vendors won't cancel/postpone.
 Do I continue?

 A: Talk to your highest priority vendors first.
 We're all in this together and try to be as accommodating as possible, but safety is the number one priority, so go ahead and postpone your date to keep your guests and family safe.